 Professional traders and investment enthusiasts across Africa that use Chaka can now access the wide trading community on TradingView with their brokerage accounts.

-Clients that access TradingView through Chaka will pay fees as low as 0.69%, under the company’s dynamic fee system that helps investors preserve their capital.
+Clients that access TradingView through Chaka will pay fees as low as 0.69%, under the company’s dynamic fee system

 In addition to having direct access to over 11,000 assets trading on international stock markets, Chaka’s users get to trade with the help of advanced analytical tools for effective trading analysis.
 These include six million real-time trading ideas, 34 million user-created charts, and other TradingView community features.